Gameslinx/BeyondHomePlanetMod/README.md

 Beyond Home is an incredibly well optimized mod that almost anyone will be able to run, but there are some bare minimum requirements that your system must meet for an enjoyable experience:
 * 6GB RAM (System memory)
 * 1-2GB VRAM (Graphics memory)

+# Author's Note

+I'm Gameslinx, and I just wanted to thank everyone who has ever downloaded Beyond Home.
+Even if you download and immediately delete, or never go back to stock, I am extremely thankful that you have shown interest in my work.
+The mod is developed by just me!
+It's been a huge journey and I've learned an awful lot about the game, how to make textures and how to create entire new worlds.
+It's been a wild ride of over three years and I am extremely happy to present the culmination of 3 years of learning in one downloadable package.

+I never ask for donations, but if you would like to provide any support for my work, I do have a donate link on the forum page.

 # Licensing